Admitted to Bar: 1994 - All New York State Courts and the United States District Court for the Northern District of New York

 Rob spent three and one-half years at the Estate Planning Law Center where he learned the estate planning practice.
 He was a partner at Kowalczyk, Tolles, Deery and Hilton, LLP, in Utica since January 2009, practicing exclusively in estate planning, asset protection, Medicaid and post-death administration.
 Rob opened his own practice of Hilton Estate & Elder Law, LLC in December 2012, in Utica, New York, which quickly expanded with branch offices in Boonville, Rome and Lowville.
 He employs 9 local people, including two attorneys, as part of his practice.

 Rob currently resides with his family in New Hartford, coaches his children in both hockey and soccer and still plays hockey himself.
-Rob is involved in various community events, including the Ride for Missing Children, the Boilermaker Road Race and other charities.
+Rob is involved in various community events, and is on the Board of Insight House and MARNCI..

 He can be reached at (315) 624-9600 or email@example.com for a free initial consultation.